modmore/docs/en/01_Commerce/v1/75_Developer/Guides/making_custom_products.md

 use modmore\Commerce\Admin\Widgets\Form\Tab;
 ```

 To define the custom fields you will need to create a new function, getModelFields, inside your class.
-Inside this function, you'll need to call the parent getModelFields function to fetch all parent fields in an array, since we want to inherit all the existing fields of comProduct (name, description, price, etc).
+Inside this function, you will need to call the parent getModelFields function to fetch all parent fields in an array, since we want to inherit all the existing fields of comProduct (name, description, price, etc).
 So far we have:

 ```PHP
 public function getModelFields()